guillaume-hoareau/ELK-CPACF/part3.md

 # Part III.
-Building a crypto dashboard
+Building a crypto dashboard with Kibana

+In this part, you will create your first crypto dashboard with Kibana.

+Kibana is a window into the Elastic Stack.
+It enables visual exploration and real-time analysis of your data in Elasticsearch.
+This video is perfect for users that are new to Kibana and are looking for a primer on data exploration, visualization, and dashboarding.
+Watch Alex Francoeur give a demo of going from a Kibana installation to a full dashboard in matter of minutes.

 ## Creating your first index

 ### 1. Connect to the URL of your kibana instance.